 Managing and restoring koala habitat

-Office of Environment and Heritage is also working with National Parks staff and the local community to look at ways of improving the regeneration of trees preferred by koalas.
+Department of Planning, Industry and Environment is also working with National Parks staff and the local community to look at ways of improving the regeneration of trees preferred by koalas.

 The study explores options for koala habitat rehabilitation in dense regenerated forest that characterises much of the study area.